DIAMOND: April Birthstone

 Every diamond is graded based on the 4 C's which determines their quality and value.
 These 4 C's are color, cut, clarity, and carat weight. ( To learn more about the 4 C's, read our article about Buying An Engagement Ring )

-- Cut - Refers to the shape of a diamond and the proportions of the stone.
+- Diamond Cut - Refers to the shape of a diamond and the proportions of the stone.

-- Clarity - Measures imperfections within the diamond.
+- Diamond Clarity - Measures imperfections within the diamond.
 The less imperfections, the more flawless the diamond.

-- Carat - Measures the weight of the stone.
+- Diamond Carat Weight - Measures the weight of the stone.
 The higher the weight the bigger the stone.

 Diamond Jewelry in Boca Raton